tedneward/Azgaarnoth/Creatures/Grungs.md

 >- **Languages** Grung
 >- **Challenge** 1
 >___
->***Amphibious.***.
-The grung can breathe air and water.
+>***Amphibious.*** The grung can breathe air and water.
 >
->***Poisonous Skin.***.
-Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
+>***Poisonous Skin.*** Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
 A poisoned creature no longer in direct contact with the grung can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Spellcasting.***.
-The grung is a 9th-level spellcaster.
+>***Spellcasting.*** The grung is a 9th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 It knows the following ranger spells:
 >
 >1st level (4 slots): cure wounds, jump
 >